influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/aggregates.md

 1970-01-01T00:00:00Z   at or greater than 9 feet
 ```

-The query returns a tabular list of the unique field values in the `level description` field key in the `h2o_feet` measurement.
+Returns a tabular list of the unique field values in the `level description` field key in the `h2o_feet` measurement.

 ##### List the distinct field values associated with each field key in a measurement